MehediHasan-ds/NewsClassify-bangla-news-category-classification/README.md

 ## Training Loop with Validation and Early Stopping

-The model is trained for up to `num_epochs`, but it can stop earlier if the validation loss does not improve significantly for a number of `patience` consecutive epochs.
+The models is trained for up to `num_epochs`= 10 , but all of these stopped earlier as their validation loss does not improve significantly for a number of `patience` consecutive epochs.
 This helps prevent overfitting and saves training time.

 ### Training Phase